Zeke Moore (basketball): Professional career

 In August 2020, Moore signed a one-year contract with CB Pardinyes of the Spanish LEB Plata.
-In February 2021, Moore announced he was leaving the club due to personal reasons.
+In February 2021, Moore announced he was leaving the club for personal reasons.
 He subsequently joined Stevnsgade Basketball of the Danish league.

-In April of 2022, Moore was bought out of his contract from French Club ADA Blois Basket 41.
+In April 2022, Moore was bought out of his contract from French Club ADA Blois Basket 41.
 His addition helped win the LNB B French championship.

 Santa Cruz Warriors (2022–2023)

 On October 24, 2022, Moore joined the Santa Cruz Warriors roster.
 On January 24, 2023, Moore was waived.